Taking Family Photos at Your Wedding

 Part 2: When to take Family Photos

 For most weddings, the best time to take your family photos is directly after the ceremony.
 Even if you do a first look I normally recommend that you save the family pictures for after the ceremony.
 The reasoning is because it doesn’t require anyone to be there early.
-If you do your family photos before the ceremony you’ll be asking the family to get there about 1-1.5 hours prior.
-Not only is this hard on anyone that’s elderly or who may have small children, but there will inevitably be people who are late (and usually it’s an important person that needs to be in 1/4 of the photos lol).
-If you take them afterward everyone will be there, and more importantly, all in one location.
+If you take your family photos before the ceremony you’ll be asking the family to get there about 1-1.5 hours prior.
+Not only is this hard on anyone that’s elderly or who may have small children, but there will inevitably be people who are late (and usually it’s an important person that needs to be in 1/4 of the photos).
+Taking them afterward everyone will be there, and more importantly, all in one location.

 Part 3: Locations